K1llByte/eduasis/guide.md

 The core of the service, operates over data and controls the behavior of the system.

 A *json* API server with CRUD operations over the database

+This server might be isolated from the HTTP (at the hardware level) so this will be hosteed in `api.domain.app`.

 ```
                DB